excelsky/msan622/final-project/README.md

 #### Technique 3: Density Plot ####
-This density plot shows the distinction in annual income: more than 50K USD versus less than or equal to 50K USD.
-It alos shows the distinction in race.
+There are two plots here for density plots: an overview plot and a small multiple.
+All of them show the distinction in annual income: more than 50K USD versus less than or equal to 50K USD.
+The small multiple shows the distinction in race and sex as well.

-`data1` is the source of this plot. `data1` is the closest to the raw dataset.
-As you can see in `intitiate.R`, `data1` is the basic of most other branched dataset.
-This density plot uses only the column of age and the years of education in `data1` for users to interact and they can see corresponding income, race, and sex breakdown.
+`data1` is the source of these two plots. `data1` is the closest to the raw dataset.
+As you can see in `intitiate.R`, `data1` is the basic of most other branch dataset.
+Users see only the age and the years of education in `data1` to interact and they can see corresponding income, race, and sex breakdown.

-Also FILL IN HERE.

 The lie factor is reasonable.
 I do not think there is anything lying by size.
 I do admit that the density on the y-axis at Years of Education is greater than 1.
 I do not know why, but this number can lie, regardless of the lie factor.